airbytehq/terraform-provider-airbyte/docs/resources/source_salesforce.md

 Optional:

 - `auth_type` (String) must be one of ["Client"]
+- `force_use_bulk_api` (Boolean) Toggle to use Bulk API (this might cause empty fields for some streams)
 - `is_sandbox` (Boolean) Toggle if you're using a <a href="https://help.salesforce.com/s/articleView?id=sf.deploy_sandboxes_parent.htm&type=5">Salesforce Sandbox</a>
-- `start_date` (String) Enter the date in the YYYY-MM-DD format.
-Airbyte will replicate the data added on and after this date.
+- `start_date` (String) Enter the date (or date-time) in the YYYY-MM-DD or YYYY-MM-DDTHH:mm:ssZ format.
+Airbyte will replicate the data updated on and after this date.
 If this field is blank, Airbyte will replicate the data for last two years.
-- `streams_criteria` (Attributes List) Filter streams relevant to you (see [below for nested schema](#nestedatt--configuration--streams_criteria))
+- `streams_criteria` (Attributes List) Add filters to select only required stream based on `SObject` name.
+Use this field to filter which tables are displayed by this connector.
+This is useful if your Salesforce account has a large number of tables (>1000), in which case you may find it easier to navigate the UI and speed up the connector's performance if you restrict the tables displayed by this connector. (see [below for nested schema](#nestedatt--configuration--streams_criteria))

 <a id="nestedatt--configuration--streams_criteria"></a>
 ### Nested Schema for `configuration.streams_criteria`